 - 4. Lighting: Bright lights, including backdrops and screens, can be painful for many people with sensory issues.
-Please consider: - Tone, intensity, positioning, contrast with surroundings, and ambience - Blue-white light in particular can be a problem, so try to stick with warm lights while ensuring the lighting is bright enough to be safe for blind and partially sighted people, who may require brighter or dimmer lights than usual

-5. Noise: Sudden bursts of noise may make events inaccessible for some people.
+Please consider: - Tone, intensity, positioning, contrast with surroundings, and ambience - Blue-white light in particular can be a problem, so try to stick with warm lights while ensuring the lighting is bright enough to be safe for blind and partially sighted people, who may require brighter or dimmer lights than usual - inaccessible for some people.
 We recommend asking the audience to applaud in British Sign Language (similar to 'jazz hands') to keep noise levels stable.
 We'd suggest this for all events, but especially for a disability-themed event with disabled participants, or when requested by participants or audience members.
-See "Sound" on page 36 for more information.
+See "Sound" on page 48 for more information.